rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/UpdateCloudNativeRcvAzureStorageSettingInput.md

 ### UpdateCloudNativeRcvAzureStorageSettingInput
-Input for updating an existing Rubrik Cloud Vault Azure storage settings.
+Input for updating an existing Rubrik Cloud Vault Azure storage setting.

 - id: System.String
   - ID for the storage setting.